aragon/geo-browser-contracts/README.md

 Acts as the source of truth regarding the Space associated to the DAO.
 It is in charge of emitting the events that notify new content being approved and it also emits events accepting a certain DAO as a Subpspace.

-The same plugin is used for both use cases.
-The difference lies on the governance model, not here.
+The same plugin is used for both governance cases.
+The difference lies on the governance model.

 This plugin is upgradeable.